danielschleindlsperger/ov-movies/README.md

 ## Roadmap (TODOs)

 - Protect crawl endpoint with token?
-- Page with overview of all upcoming screenings
 - Truncate the notification so that it
 - Include original German movies as well
 - HTML page with filterable results (Optional)